Errol Charles: 1993–2021

 From 1993 to 2007, Charles worked as a Human Resources Manager and a Legislative Officer in J.Q.
 Charles Limited.

 In 2007, he became self employed and worked as a Tax Management Consultant till 2021.

-Acting Governor-General
+Governor-General

 Elizabeth II, Queen of Saint Lucia, appointed Charles as the acting governor-general of Saint Lucia following the resignation of Sir Neville Cenac.
 Charles was sworn in at Government House, Saint Lucia on 11 November 2021.

+Upon the death of Queen Elizabeth II in September 2022, Charles said that "Her Majesty, as the head of the Commonwealth and Queen of Saint Lucia has served us with great pride and dignity and will be sincerely missed".
+He also represented Saint Lucia at the Queen's state funeral in the United Kingdom.
+The next year, Charles represented the country at the Coronation of King Charles III at Westminster Abbey.

+On 23 January 2025, it was announced by the government of Saint Lucia that Charles had been appointed governor-general of Saint Lucia by Charles III, King of Saint Lucia, with effect from 1 November 2024, following three years of him "acting" in the role.

+On 13 March 2025, Charles was invested a Knight Grand Cross of the Most Distinguished Order of St Michael and St George (GCMG) at Buckingham Palace.

 Personal life

 Charles is a Roman Catholic and speaks English and French Creole.

 He is married to Anysia Samuel.